Monday, July 11, 2011

 President Hugo Chavez urged soldiers to prepare for a guerrilla-style war against the United States, saying that Washington is using psychological and economic warfare as part of an unconventional campaign aimed at derailing his government.
 Declaring that it is not just armed warfare, Under Chavez, Venezuela has recently purchased some $3 billion worth of arms from Russia, including 53 military helicopters, 100,000 Kalashnikov rifles, 24 SU-30 Sukhoi fighter jets.
 Last week, Chavez said he is considering arms purchases, including submarines and a missile-equipped air defense system, as he prepared for his tour of Russia, Belarus and Iran.

 IN RECENT weeks it has been noted that Russian nostalgia for past greatness has been seen stretching from the North Pole to the Mediterranean via the Caucasus.
 First the Russians planted a flag on the bottom of the Arctic.
 Then they promised to return to the Mediterranean.
 For good measure, a Russian-made bomb fell (but did not explode) into a vegetable field in Georgia.
 That the three events came close together may be a coincidence.
 That they all testify to Russia's new assertiveness is not.
-Then there are the ongoing threats of retargetting missiles, and dropping existing arms treaties because of Bush insisting on putting the missile shield in Poland and Chezhoslovakia.
+Then there are the ongoing threats of re-targeting missiles, and dropping existing arms treaties because of Bush insisting on putting the missile shield in Poland and Czechoslovakia.

 The incident in Georgia may be the most serious with Georgia vying to join NATO which would really heat up the region.
 I am talking about the bomb dropped in Georgia.
-Of course no one did it and the Georgian's are blaming the Russians while the Russians are blaming the Georgians themselve, of course America has cautiously called the strike a "provocation" and the European Union urged all sides to show restraint.
+Of course no one did it and the Georgian's are blaming the Russians while the Russians are blaming the Georgians themselves, of course America has cautiously called the strike a "provocation" and the European Union urged all sides to show restraint.

-This latest row with Georgia is not the only source of anxiety for its neighbours.
+This latest row with Georgia is not the only source of anxiety for its neighbors.
 A few days ago Russia's naval commander proposed "to restore its permanent presence" in the Mediterranean, using the Baltic and Black Sea fleets.
 For years a Russian naval base in Syria has been standing empty.
 The return of their ships to Syria is a dream of Russia's admirals and a nightmare for Israel, which fears renewed Russian co-operation with Syria.

 I heard that Russian ships were off the coast of Syria and one has to be concerned about that knowing what Bush is doing in the middle east.
 However in my mind Russia's Mediterranean plans pale in comparison with its audacious foray into the Arctic where they collected soil samples and planted the Russian flag two and a half miles below the sea.
 The official purpose of this first-ever manned mission was "to prove that the North Pole is an extension of the Russian coastal shelf."
 Geologists say the region could have big oil, gas and mineral reserves.

-Knowing that the Artic features prominently in Russian Imperial mythology and the rising desire for Russia to regain prominance as a world power you have to be very concerned about this and Canada now is.
+Knowing that the Artic features prominently in Russian Imperial mythology and the rising desire for Russia to regain prominence as a world power you have to be very concerned about this and Canada now is.
 Canada's prime minister has begun a three-day trip to the Arctic in an effort to assert sovereignty over the region a week after Russia symbolically staked a claim to the North Pole by sending submarines.

 Five countries -- Canada, Russia, the United States, Norway and Denmark -- are competing to secure subsurface rights to the Arctic seabed.
 One study by the U.S. Geological Survey estimates the Arctic has as much as 25 percent of the world's undiscovered oil and gas.
 PM Harper, who has pledged to spend billions defending Canada's sovereignty over the Arctic, is expected to announce the location of a planned military deep water port later in the week.